How the Records Committee Works

 Sight Record Submissions:

-When a "rare bird" is found, the observer submits the pertinent sighting information along with a any photos, and audio or video tapes to the Records Committee Secretary, who posts the record on the internet so the seven voting members of the committee can review it to see whether it can be accepted as an official sighting for Utah.
+When a "rare bird" is found, the observer submits the pertinent sighting information along with a any photos, and audio or video tapes to the Records Committee Secretary, who posts the record on the internet so the nine voting members of the committee can review it to see whether it can be accepted as an official sighting for Utah.
+(This does not decide whether the species reported was actually seen or not, just whether there is adequate documentation to be included on the Committee's official rare bird sightings).

 Records Committee Procedures: